clamstew/jods/docs/scripts/screenshot-testid-guidelines.md

 ## Testing Workflow

-1. Add testIDs to key components
+1. Add testIDs to key components in your React/Preact/UI code
 2. Run the generator to discover and create selectors
-3. Execute the screenshot tests
+3. Execute the screenshot tests with the `--use-generated-selectors` flag
 4. Review and manually adjust generated selectors if needed

 ## Benefits